Understanding Strikes, Lockouts, and Worker Rights under the Industrial Disputes Act

 sudharshanan.v

-Any worker or Union may not go to the strike or stop the production with out giving notice to the employer earlier.
-This has been clearly explained in the Industrial Dispute act in the Chapter V Sec 22.
+Any worker or union may not go on strike or stop production without giving notice to the employer earlier.
+This has been clearly explained in the Industrial Dispute Act in Chapter V, Section 22.

 22. Prohibition of strikes and lock-outs -

-(a) without giving to the employer notice of strike, as hereinafter provided, within six weeks before striking; or
+(a) without giving the employer notice of the strike, as provided hereinafter, within six weeks before striking; or

 (d) during the pendency of any conciliation proceedings before a conciliation officer and seven days after the conclusion of such proceedings.

-(2) No employer carrying on any public utility service shall lock-out any of his workman
+(2) No employer carrying on any public utility service shall lock out any of his workmen:

-(a) without giving them notice of lock-out as hereinafter provided, within six weeks before locking-out; or
+(a) without giving them notice of the lock-out as provided hereinafter, within six weeks before locking out; or

 (b) within fourteen days of giving such notice; or